GAE074/DisposableTools/README.md

 **Update Notes**

+29.MAY221
+* Removed deprecated `Dispo_FlightTypes` function from module helpers

 13.MAY.21
 * Added a failsafe to FlightsMap (during initial setup of phpvms, admin has no home or current airport)